-Mobile wallets are apps that hold your credit, debit, prepaid, and loyalty card information in your smartphone.
+Mobile wallets are apps that hold your card information in your smartphone.
 They generally offer a safer and more convenient alternative to carrying around those cards, and cash, in a physical wallet.

 Mobile wallets can be for general use or for use at specific retailers.
 Examples of current general-use mobile wallets include Apple Pay, Android Pay, and Samsung Pay — these wallets can be used at any retailer that supports them — while an example of a current specific-use mobile wallet would be the Starbucks app, where the use of the app’s wallet is limited to Starbucks stores only.